avalur/avalur.github.io/ai-assisted-programming/README.md

 # Agent-izing a real Project: Hands-on Practice

 ## Intro
 The abilities of current LLMs in Software Engineering (SE) are amazing, and the coming of AI Agents and such tools as MCP pushes it forward to new levels of proficiency, allowing to perform complex human-like iterations automatically.

 The paradigm of SE is changing, so we should adapt and become the creators of tech products, not only developers.

 ## Overview
-This hands-on practice is designed to guide you through the process of transforming a traditional full-stack application (Python backend + React frontend) into an AI-friendly project that can be effectively developed with the assistance of AI agents.
+This hands-on practice course is designed to guide you through the process of transforming a traditional full-stack application (Python backend + React frontend) into an AI-friendly project that can be effectively developed with the assistance of AI agents.
-This process, which we call "agent-ization," involves restructuring code, adding documentation, rules and guard-rails for AI agents and implementing specific patterns that make your codebase more amenable to AI-assisted development.
+This process, which we call "agent-ization," involves restructuring code, adding documentation, rules and guidance for AI agents and implementing specific patterns that make your codebase more amenable to AI-assisted development.

 All the theory and simple tasks are here: [futurecoding.ai](https://futurecoding.ai)